Logo

 Installation and Setup Guide

-Setting up the Braze Salesforce Integration requires technical setup due to the lack of a native connector.
+Setting up the Braze Salesforce integration requires technical configuration because there is no native connector.
 Follow these steps to get started:

 1. Check Requirements:

-• Braze: You need a Braze account with access to APIs and integration features (typically Enterprise plans).
+• Braze: You need a Braze account with API and integration feature access, typically available on Enterprise plans.

 • Salesforce: Ensure you have a Salesforce Enterprise or Unlimited account with API access.

-• Middleware: Choose a CDP (e.g., Segment, Tealium) or integration platform (e.g., MuleSoft, Zapier).
+• Middleware: Choose a CDP (e.g., Segment or Tealium) or an integration platform (such as MuleSoft or Zapier).
 For custom setups, ensure your development team has API expertise.

-• Admin Access: You’ll need admin permissions in both Braze and Salesforce to configure the integration.
+• Admin Access: You need admin permissions in both Braze and Salesforce to configure the integration.

 2. Choose an Integration Method: